Silicon Valley: Housing

 Silicon Valley has a severe housing shortage, caused by the market imbalance between jobs created and housing units built: from 2010 to 2015, many more jobs have been created than housing units built.
 (400,000 jobs, 60,000 housing units) This shortage has driven home prices extremely high, far out of the range of production workers.
 As of 2016 a two-bedroom apartment rented for about $2,500 while the median home price was about $1 million.
 The Financial Post called Silicon Valley the most expensive U.S. housing region.
 Homelessness is a problem with housing beyond the reach of middle-income residents; there is little shelter space other than in San Jose which, as of 2015, was making an effort to develop shelters by renovating old hotels.

 The Economist also attributes the high cost of living to the success of the industries in this region.
 Although, this rift between high and low salaries is driving many residents out who can no longer afford to live there.
 In the Bay Area, the number of residents planning to leave within the next several years has had an increase of 35% since 2016, from 34% to 46%.

+Wealth

+The wealth inequality in Silicon Valley is more pronounced than in any other region of the United States.
+A 2023 report found that the aggregate household wealth of Silicon Valley (including ultra-high net worth individuals) was nearly $1.1 trillion, and less than 1% of the Valley's population held 36% of the wealth.
+Conversely, as of 2021, 23% of Silicon Valley residents were living below the poverty line.
+However, the meaning of the term "poverty" is dependent upon context; in Silicon Valley, it means something different because of the region's severe housing shortage and high housing prices.
+As of 2023, the low-income poverty threshold set by the California Department of Housing and Community Development for single-person households in the counties of San Francisco, San Mateo, and Marin was $104,400, followed by $96,000 for the county of Santa Clara.
+In contrast, the 2023 national low-income poverty threshold set by the U.S. Census Bureau for a single-person household was $14,891.